Gabboxl/ts3serverARM/README.md

 to kill a screen instance, [this is its documentation](https://www.gnu.org/software/screen/manual/screen.html).

-## Final considerations
+## Final considerations & known issues
-So, when someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
-Don't worry about and ignore it, everything is working fine (well yes but actually no).
+- When someone connects to the server, most probably it will spam `Unsupported ancillary data: 0/8` or similar text in the console.
+I didn't encounter any problem with server functionalities but at the time I didn't find a fix for that.

-- when you stop the server you may encounter a segmentation fault error.
+- When you stop the server you may encounter a segmentation fault error.

 # TODO
 - [ ] add images